mike632t/x11-calc/README.md

    - Windows 11 + WSL2 : gcc make libc6-dev libx11-dev xfonts-base

-When all the prerequisites are available, you should be able to [compile](#Compiling) the program using make (or gmake).
+When all the prerequisites are available, you should be able to compile the application using make (or gmake).

 Note - GTK is an optional dependency and is only required to allow users to load or save programs.
-This will not stop the program from running by this functionality  will be unavailable if the GTK libraries are  not  available when the program is compiled.
+The emulator will still compile but without the GTK libraries  the ability to right click on the application window and load or save  programs won't be available.

 #### Compiling